vahidAK/PatMat/README.md

 pysam>=0.16.0
 tqdm>=4.54.1

-To runing strand-seq paert you need to satisfy dependencies described in the [scripts/Strand-seq/](https://github.com/vahidAK/PatMat/tree/main/scripts/Strand-seq) README.
+To run the Strand-seq part you need to satisfy dependencies described in the [scripts/Strand-seq/](https://github.com/vahidAK/PatMat/tree/main/scripts/Strand-seq) README.

 Table of Contents
 =================